Malaysia seizes 400 kilograms of pangolin scales from Ghana

-KUALA LUMPUR, Malaysia (AP) — Malaysian customs officials say they have seized nearly 400 kilograms (880 pounds) of pangolin scales worth 5 million ringgit ($1.2 million) from Ghana.
+KUALA LUMPUR, Malaysia (AP) — Malaysian customs officials said Friday they have seized nearly 400 kilograms (880 pounds) of pangolin scales worth 5 million ringgit ($1.2 million) from Ghana.

-The seizure brings the total amount of confiscated pangolin scales to more than one ton in two months.
+The seizure brings the total amount of confiscated pangolin scales to 1.4 tons in two months.

 Kuala Lumpur airport customs director Hamzah Sundang said officials found the scales in 16 boxes labeled oyster shells at the airport cargo warehouse on Thursday based on a tip.
-He said Friday the boxes arrived from Ghana.
+He said the boxes arrived on a Turkish Airlines flight from Ghana and that no one had been arrested.

+Eight species of pangolin, or scaly anteater, live in Asia and Africa and are targeted for their scales and meat.
+More than one million have been poached in the past decade, threatening the creature with extinction, according to the International Union for the Conservation of Nature.

 Most Read Stories